bolt/bolt-extension-rssaggregator/readme.md

 Bolt RSS Aggregator
 ===================

-A RSS Aggregator extension for the [Bolt CMS](https://www.bolt.cm).
+An RSS Aggregator extension for the [Bolt CMS](https://www.bolt.cm).
 Shows feed items of external RSS feeds anywhere on your site.

 Instructions